-Field Action

-CSV_KEY A unique identifier for the current element.
+Field Action CSV_KEY A unique identifier for the current element.
 This key is unique per export; subsequent exports produce different keys for the same set of elements.

-same set of cicinents.

 CSV_PARE The corresponding CSV_KEY of the

 NT_KEY current element's parent.

-If the field is left blank or references a

-non-existent CSV_KEY, the element is added to the top level of the Package.
+If the field is left blank or references a non-existent CSV_KEY, the element is added to the top level of the Package.